MohamedAlmaki/jlox/README.md

 # jlox
-This is my implementation for jlox interpreter which is created by Bob Nystrom in his book crafting interpreters: http://www.craftinginterpreters.com/ .
+This my implementation for lox interpreter from the book http://craftinginterpreters.com/ by Bob Nystrom.
+All challenges of the book has been solved except few ones.